Areta Koopu

 Dame Areta Koopu DNZM CBE (née King; born 8 March 1941) is a New Zealand social worker and Māori activist.
 She was a member of the New Zealand Māori Council from 1987 to 1992, National President of the Māori Women's Welfare League from 1993 to 1996, and a Human Rights Commissioner from 1996 to 2001.

 In the 1994 Queen's Birthday Honours, Koopu was appointed a Commander of the Order of the British Empire, for services to the community.
 In the 2019 Queen's Birthday Honours, she was appointed Dame Companion of the New Zealand Order of Merit, for services to Māori and the community.
 She is also a recipient of the New Zealand Suffrage Centennial Medal 1993.
+In 2023 she was made a life member of Te Ao Marama, the New Zealand Māori Dental Association.

 Koopu was born in Gisborne on 8 March 1941, the daughter of Wiremu and Ngaro Alice King.
 She was educated at Gisborne Girls' High School, and married Hoera Koopu in 1961.
 The couple went on to have five children.